 Whether you want a borderless bank account because you are moving abroad or because you travel and want to make the most of your currency.
-TransferWise give you a free debit card and have an app for you to track your money and transactions easily.
+TransferWise Transferwise gives you a free debit card and has an app for you to track your money and transactions easily.
 You can even freeze your card on the app if needed.
-They use the real time exchange rate like you’ll find on independent source’s like Google, XE, and Yahoo Finance.
+They use the real-time exchange rate as you’ll find on independent source’s like Google, XE, and Yahoo Finance.
 (Their fees are as low as 0.35%.)
 You can hold and manage money in more than 50 currencies.
 This lets you avoid exchange rate movements and prepare for future transfers.

 TransferWise is regulated by the FCA in the UK, FinCEN in the US, and many other regulators around the world.
 It means that they operate according to the rules they’ve made to protect consumers in each region.

 They safeguard your money in established financial institutions like JP Morgan Chase, Barclays, and Deutsche Bank.
 Safeguarding means that, by law, they have to keep all of your money in accounts that are completely separate from the ones they use to run their business.
 So, if anything were to happen to TransferWise, your money would be safe.

 I have also recently started using Revolut.
 They don’t believe in financial borders, so they let you spend abroad in over 150 currencies with the interbank exchange rate, with a small 0.5% fee for anything above £6,000 each month.
 A flat mark-up on weekends and on certain currencies may apply.

 Although ATM withdrawals cost them money, they give you £200 a month in international ATM withdrawals for free.
 Anything over £200 attracts a small 2% fee to help cover their costs.

 They can also help with insurance, from your health to your phone, they’ll make sure you and the things you love are protected worldwide from as little as £1.00 per day.
 Insurance provided by Revolut Travel Ltd.